Radio Televisyen Malaysia: Local

-Television channels
+Television

-RTM offers six terrestrial TV channels in Malaysia.
-While Malay and English are main languages used for its programmes, three out of six channels also offer vernacular language programmes for its non-Malay native population (widely known as Bumiputera), as well as Chinese and Indian minorities.
+RTM offers seven terrestrial TV channels in Malaysia: TV1, TV2, Okey, Berita RTM, Sukan RTM, TV6 and RTM Asean.
+While Malay and English are the main languages used for its programmes, three out of seven channels also offer vernacular language programmes for its non-Malay native population (widely known as Bumiputera), as well as Chinese and Indian minorities.
+TV1 and TV2 carry more commercials than other TV channels.
+On the other hand, TV Okey, Berita RTM, Sukan RTM, TV6 and RTM Asean air mostly Public Service Announcements.